Invading and receding sharp-fronted travelling waves: Introduction

-In this work we focus on the Fisher--Stefan model to study biological invasion and recession.
-Unlike the classical Fisher--KPP and Porous--Fisher models, the Fisher--Stefan model can be used to simulate both biological invasion and recession.
-One way of interpreting this difference is that the Fisher--Stefan model could be thought of as being more realistic than the more commonly--used Fisher--KPP or Porous--Fisher models.
+In this work, we focus on the Fisher--Stefan model to study biological invasion \textit{and} recession.
+As just mentioned, unlike the classical Fisher--KPP and Porous--Fisher models, the Fisher--Stefan model can be used to simulate both biological invasion and recession.
+One way of interpreting this difference is that the Fisher--Stefan model could be thought of as being more versatile than the more commonly--used Fisher--KPP or Porous--Fisher models.
 As we will show, travelling wave solutions of the Fisher--Stefan model can be used to represent biological invasion with a positive travelling wave speed, $c >0$, as well as being able to model biological recession with a negative travelling wave speed, $c < 0$.
 We explore these travelling wave solutions using full time--dependent numerical solutions of the governing PDE, phase plane analysis, and perturbation approximations.
 A regular perturbation approximation around $c=0$ provides insight into both slowly invading and receding travelling waves, whereas a matched asymptotic expansion in the limit as $c \to -\infty$ provides insight into rapidly receding waves.
-These perturbation solutions provide simple relationships between $\kappa$ and $c$.
-These relationships are useful because estimates of $\kappa$ are not available in the literature, whereas experimental measurements of $c$ are relatively straightforward to obtain~\cite{Maini2004a,Maini2004b,Simpson2007}.
+These perturbation solutions provide simple relationships between $\kappa$ and $c$. \cbl For example, we show that slowly invading or receding travelling wave solutions of the Fisher-Stefan model move with speed $c \sim \kappa / \sqrt{3}$ as $\kappa \to 0$, whereas rapidly receding travelling wave solutions of the Fisher-Stefan model move with speed $c \sim 2^{-1} (\kappa+1)^{-1/2}$ as $\kappa \to -1^+$. \cb Such relationships are useful because estimates of $\kappa$ are not available in the literature, whereas experimental measurements of $c$ are relatively straightforward to obtain~\cite{Maini2004a,Maini2004b,Simpson2007}.